CS-at-GA/CS1-Lab-201-TabularData/.tutorial/00-Overview.md

 ![Pie charts for each HOLC Grade with population representation!](assets/lab201-redlining-final.png "HOLC Grade Pie Charts")

+## Addtional Resources:

+[_Mapping the Legacy of Structural Racism in Philadelphia_](https://controller.phila.gov/philadelphia-audits/mapping-the-legacy-of-structural-racism-in-philadelphia/) - Information produced by The Office of the City Controller connecting violence and poverty to redlining practices.
+(Thank you Mr. Moyer)

 <!--Footnotes-->
 [^1]: Produced really isn't the right word, but they've consolidated a large amount of data and put it into a useful format.